Jimmy Choo Creative Director Sandra Choi on Career Milestones & Meeting Michelle Obama

 Advice she would give her younger self:

-“I should have played more You are only young once.
-I worked too hard!”
+“I should have played more.
+You are only young once.
+I worked too hard.”